catsout/wallpaper-engine-kde-plugin/README.md

   - Mouse long press(to enter panel edit mode) is broken on desktop
 - Support **scene(2d)**,**video**,**web** types
 - Require *wallpapaer engine* installed by steam
+- Require qt 5.13+ for playing video(no mpv), or use mpv instead
 - This plugin has(not required) a [lib](#plugin-lib) to be compiled, if you want any feature below
   - scene wallpaper
   - mpv video backend